exercism/v3/languages/csharp/exercises/concept/interfaces/.meta/design.md

 - Know how to use interfaces.
 - Know how to define an interface.
 - Know how to implement an interface.
-- Know how to explicitly implement an interface.
+- Know how to explicitly implement an interface (discussion only).
+- Default interface methods (discussion only).

 ## Out of scope

-- Default interface methods.

 ## Concepts